Commerzbank tells investors to brace for more legal charges

 FRANKFURT Commerzbank AG (CBKG.DE) has told investors to brace for higher legal charges after adding close to half a billion euros to its legal reserves in 2014, as negotiations with U.S. authorities over alleged rules breaches near completion.

-Commerzbank said on Thursday it had put aside 1.4 billion euros (1 billion pounds) in total for potential costs, related in part to negotiations with U.S. authorities over alleged sanctions violations stemming from transactions with Iran, and accounting fraud at Japan's Olympus Corp (7733.T).
+Commerzbank said on Thursday it had put aside 1.4 billion euros ($1.6 billion) in total for potential costs, related in part to negotiations with U.S. authorities over alleged sanctions violations stemming from transactions with Iran, and accounting fraud at Japan's Olympus Corp (7733.T).

 The lender had been primed to settle with U.S. regulators and prosecutors by late 2014 and rising legal costs threaten to stall its recovery plan.